 Remember baby and child equipment may be limited or need pre-booking

-Prior to arrival you'll be asked about your child/ren's preferences.
-There's a kids menu, and often children are served ahead of adults so that parents get a candlelit dinner when the kids are asleep.
+Prior to arrival you'll be asked about your child/ren's preferences; there's a kids menu and the kitchens are also useful.
+Often, children are served ahead of adults, so that you can have a candlelit dinner once they're asleep.
 Quality adult time!

 Kids Activities on site: